Uber drivers strike during Florida Taylor Swift concert

 Uber also said high insurance rates in Florida are partly to blame.
 That’s money neither the company nor drivers receive.

-“It’s not fair to us,” Hansel Paredes said, another Uber driver protesting.
-“We got family, we got kids, we have the mortgage, we have car payments.”
+“It’s not fair to us,” said Hansel Paredes, another Uber driver protesting.
+“We got family.
+We got kids.
+We have the mortgage.
+We have car payments.”

 Drivers said inflation doesn’t help either.

-“The gas every day is up,” Uber driver Nelson Acheverri said.
-“The car for expense, for everything is up, and the money every day is down.”
+“The gas every day is up,” said Uber driver Nelson Acheverri.
+“The car for expense, for everything is up.
+And the money every day is down.”

 The drivers said they will keep planning strikes until they get better pay.